pdehaan/blurts-breaches-diff/README.md

 ### Flags:

-Currently there are two supported CLI flags:
+Currently there are three supported CLI flags:

+1. `--env`: String &mdash; Shortcut for setting the `--server` flag, since I can never remember/type full URLs.
+Options: "l10n", "dev", "stage", or "prod".
+1. `--server`: String &mdash; The server to scrape the breaches API and resolve images to.
+For example, you can specify `--server=https://monitor.firefox.com` (default) and it will check against the production server, or you can specify `--server=https://fx-breach-alerts.herokuapp.com` to check against the development/l10n Heroku server.
+Defaults to "https://monitor.firefox.com".
 1. `--since`: String &mdash; Relative time format.
 For example, you can specify `--since=-3d` for all breaches within the past 2 days, or `--since=1w` for all breaches within the past 1 week.
 Note that the script uses [**ms**](http://npm.im/ms) for converting time formats (7d, 1w, 10h) into milliseconds, so feel free to go crazy.
 Defaults to **1 week**.
-1. `--server`: String &mdash; The server to scrape the breaches API and resolve images to.
-For example, you can specify `--server=https://monitor.firefox.com` (default) and it will check against the production server, or you can specify `--server=https://fx-breach-alerts.herokuapp.com` to check against the development/l10n Heroku server.
-Defaults to "https://monitor.firefox.com".

 **NOTE:** When specifying the `--since` argument, the script will run `Math.abs()` on the value returned by `ms()`, so essentially "-7d" and "7d" are equivalent.